willpuckett/Sheesh/README.md

 > Polymaker TPU works well.
 It seems to like to print slow and cool—leave the
 > door open.

-TPU is relatively non-slip, and it absorbs and distributes the force of typing very nicely, so no bumpons needed which further reduces height.
+TPU is relatively non-slip, absorbing and distributing the force of typing very nicely.
+No bumpons required.

 ## Layouts